hannobraun/pi-pico-examples/README.md

 ## About

-This repository contains examples of Embedded Rust applications using the Raspberry Pi Pico.
-Well, it was supposed to.
-Then my plans changed, and now it only contains one example for that one article I wrote.
+This repository was supposed to provide examples of Embedded Rust applications using the Raspberry Pi Pico, to augment a website I was building.
+Then my plans changed, and I ended up focusing on other things.

+This repository now contains all the code I had for this, but I'm not going to expand on it.

 ## License